About the EKHUFT Formulary

 This formulary aims to inform our patients and staff as to the medications and their indications that are routinely available for NHS initiation by Trust clinicians.
 The default position is that where a patient contact has occurred it is the Trust clinician who is responsible for initiation and for ascertaining the NHS availabibility of a medication in an indication.
 The formulary considers the status of most of the medications or preparations licensed (i.e. have marketing authorisation) for human use in the UK.
 It also includes some medications that for various reasons are without a license but where there is evidence for effectiveness.
 These unlicensed preparations will be detailed if their status has been evaluated favourably by the Trust.
 In some cases it indicates that a medicine is not available for routine NHS use in Trust patients.

 Any drug marketed since December 2005, if found in the formulary, has been approved in an indication specific manner, and the Trust is only likely to be funded for use in the approved indication(s).
 In particular you need to be aware that the NHS is unlikely to commission treatment of high cost drugs out of licence or outside the criteria of a NICE technical appraisal (NICE TA) without a formal policy.
+Kent and Medway policies since 2013 are at this link.
 Applications to add a drug to formulary have to be initiated by a Trust clinician.
 It is only rarely that a drug will be added without a detailed case being made by the clinician.
 The most notable exception being the case of NICE TAs which are funded with highest possible priority by the relevant commissioner and where the Trust and relevant commissioner does not need to therefore undertake a detailed appraisal of the drug's place in treatment.
 From October 2017 drug use by the English NHS will increasingly be guided by the recommendations of the English Regional Medicines Optimisation Committees (RMOCs) and from 2019 NICE will evaluate all new licensed medicinal products.

 Modified release/patch formulations require separate addition to formulary, and this will not happen automatically if they were more expensive than the standard generic product.
 Do remember that different manufacturer's modified release/patch formulations may not be therapeutically equivalent and with drugs with a low therapeutic index the Trust supports MHRA guidance to prescribe by brand name.